jlanders2/GameOfLife/README.md

 2. Open Repository folder
 3. Run the first-start.bat file *(This step only necessary once.
 Afterwards
 just run theGameOfLife.jar file that is created in the directory)*
+4. After doing steps 1-3 the game should have already ran once.
+The next times
+that you wish to run the game just run the GameOfLife.jar that has now been created in the base directory.

  Enter the following commands:
 > cd gameoflife